DataDog/datadog-operator/docs/datadog_dashboard.md

 ## Cleanup

-The following commands delete the dashboard from your Datadog account and all the Kubernetes resources created by the above instructions:
+The following commands delete the dashboard from your Datadog account as well as all of the Kubernetes resources created by the previous instructions:

 ```shell
 kubectl delete datadogdashboard example-dashboard